 In addition to our lawyers’ deep California tax experience, they are also involved in local tax matters, such as business taxes (for example, the San Francisco Gross Receipts Tax), property taxes, and transfer taxes.

-Here is a brief summary of a few of the California issues and opportunities our team is working on for our clients:
+Here is a brief summary of a few of the California issues and opportunities we are working on for our clients:

 Sales Tax on Software